groupdocs-editor/GroupDocs.Editor-Products/content/editor/java/csv.md

         [GroupDocs.Editor for Java](/editor/java/) provides an easy and straightforward way for developers to edit the CSV files using a few lines of code.
         * Create an instance of `Editor` class with mandatory file path or byte stream and load the CSV file
         * Create the `DelimitedTextEditOptions` class instance for the CSV file format and specify a mandatory string separator in the constructor
-        * Call `Editor.Edit()` method and obtain CSV document in HTML format that is easily editable with any WYSIWYG-editor.
+        * Call `Editor.Edit()` method and obtain CSV document in HTML format that is easily editable with any WYSIWYG-editor
         * Call `Editor.Save()` method and save edited CSV file using the `DelimitedTextSaveOptions` class instance with desired separator